phillip9077/old-website/README.md

 my personal projects and experiences, but also to learn HTML/CSS.
 Just like any coding language, I know I have only scratched the surface, but any new topic requires us to start from scratch!

-Right now I am mainly experimenting with CSS and seeing how I can incorporate a more elegant website design.
-Once I better understand CSS, I will finish the rest of my website accordingly.
-Perhaps after the main structure and design of the website is finished, I could learn JavaScript and make my website even more interactive.
+I have acquired a better understanding of CSS, so I'm currently experimenting with simple JavaScript animations/transitions.
+The next step for me is to research on how to make the website more professional and well-designed, perhaps by discussing future plans with web design professors or my fellow web design peers.